-Legal Reference: Goals 2000: Educate America Act, Pub.
+Legal Reference: s 2000: Educate America Act, Pub.
 L. No. 103-227, 108 Stat.
 125 (1994).

-Iowa Code §§ 279.8; 280.3, .14; 301 (2007).

-Cross Reference: 602 Curriculum Development

-605 Instructional Materials

-901.1 Public Examination of School District Records
+Code §§ 279.8; 280.3, .14; 301 (2007).
+Cross Reference: 602 605 901.1 Curriculum Development Instructional Materials Public Examination of School District Records Approved September ; 2007 Reviewed 08/14/2023 Revised 09/11/2023

-OBJECTION TO INSTRUCTIONAL MATERIALS
+OBJECTION TO INSTRUCTIONAL AND LIBRARY MATERIALS

-Members of the school district community may object to the instructional materials utilized in the school district and ask for their use to be reconsidered.
+Members of the school district community may object to the instructional and library materials utilized in the school district and ask for their use to be reconsidered.

 It is the responsibility of the superintendent, in conjunction with the principals, to develop administrative regulations for reconsideration of instructional materials.
+Information related to the process for reconsideration of instructional and library materials will be made available on the district's website.